Carla Patullo Imagines Conversations She Never Had With Her Mother on 'Nomadica'

 The experience ultimately helped Patullo reconnect with her mother in an unexpected way, leading to Nomadica.
 The fact that Patullo’s mother died after visiting her apartment and having dinner with her, and that there were still many unanswered questions around the circumstances of the crash, after a police officer ran her off the road, made the grief during the past two decades all the more painful.

-“I’m finally able to celebrate her and think about how our life could have been,” said Pattulo, who also cited Andrew Hayes’ 2023 drama All of Us Strangers as another inspiration around Nomadica and communicating with her mother.
+“I’m finally able to celebrate her and think about how our life could have been,” said Patullo, who also cited Andrew Haigh’s 2023 drama All of Us Strangers as another inspiration around Nomadica and communicating with her mother.
 “It took me 20 years to get to that point.”

 For Patullo, who has composed music for film and television, Nomadica was a necessary stop on her musical crossing.
 “When I began this album, I was in an unsure place,” reveals Patullo.
 “I thought, ‘Can I go there?’
 I was a little bit scared to revisit the pain I was going to feel again.
 But I kept writing, and it became this place, in my studio, where I thought, ‘I’m going to be here for the next eight hours or so, and I’m just gonna let myself be in this world of nomadica.’”